Significant Accounting Policies

 The fair value hierarchy also requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
 Assets and liabilities measured at fair value are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.

-Prior to the Merger, CGI entered into asset purchases agreements whereby CGI sold all assets related to its BioPharma and Clinical businesses.
+Prior to the Merger, Cancer Genetics, Inc. (“CGI”) entered into asset purchase agreements whereby CGI sold all assets related to its BioPharma and Clinical businesses.
 CGI classified the disposals as discontinuing operations.
-As of the date of the Merger, $588 thousand of liabilities relating to these businesses are classified as other current liabilities – discontinued operations on the Company’s consolidated balance sheets.
+As of September 30, 2021, $444 thousand of liabilities relating to these businesses are classified as other current liabilities – discontinued operations on the Company’s consolidated balance sheets.

 Valuation of Business Combination